How is Tax Levied on Rent from Vacant Land?

-Every movable asset has the potential to produce certain annual revenue for the landlord if it is not self-occupied, property ownership holder has tax repercussions under Indian law.
+Every movable asset has the potential to produce certain annual revenue for the landlord if it is not self-occupied; the property ownership holder has tax repercussions under Indian law.
 It’s interesting to note that the tax obligation would exist even if the owner had no rental revenue and the property was vacant during the year.

 Meaning of Self-occupied property